mosets/docs/what-is-new.md

 Listings fieldtype allows you to create a special type of custom fields that shows other listings from your directory.
 You can customise the custom field to show the listings with images and/or any of their custom fields.

-### Multi Dates
+### Multiple Dates

-Multi Dates allows you to enter one or more dates by entering the dates directly or by selecting the date through a displayed calendar.
+Multiple Dates fieldtype allows you to enter one or more dates by entering dates directly or by selecting them through a displayed calendar.

 ### Telephone